-(1) CUSIP numbers are included solely for the convenience of the owners of the Bonds.
-CUSIP is a registered trademark of the American Bankers Association.
-CUSIP data herein is provided by CUSIP Global Services, managed by S&P Global Market Intelligence on behalf of The American Bankers Association.
-This data is not intended to create a database and does not serve in any way as a substitute for the CUSIP Services.
-None of the Underwriters, the District, or the Financial Advisor is responsible for the selection or correctness of the CUSIP numbers set forth herein.
+(1) CUSIP is a registered trademark of the American Bankers Association.
+CUSIP numbers have been assigned to the Bonds by CUSIP Global Services, managed by S&P Global Market Intelligence on behalf of the American Bankers Association and are included solely for the convenience of owners of the Bonds.
+This data is not intended to create a database and does not serve in any way as a substitute for the CUSIP services.
+None of the District, the Financial Advisor, or the Underwriters shall be responsible for the selection or correctness of the CUSIP numbers set forth herein.